 Back and forth, back and forth — why do we keep on with this insanity?

-If all this crappy-ass weather and snow shoveling and hair-raising driving lately has exhausted you, tough tush, because this weekend, you have to remember to change your clocks — all your clocks.
+If all this to-do about the Democratic primaries has you simply exhausted, tough tush, because this weekend, you have to remember to move your clocks ahead — all your clocks.
 That’s right: Goddamned Daylight Saving Time is here to mess up your life again.
-I’ve harbored a hatred for DST for 38 long years, ever since, on the weekend of my April nuptial celebration, I realized I’d cannily arranged to lose an hour out of my wedding night.
+I’ve harbored a hatred for DST for 37 long years, ever since, on the weekend of my April nuptial celebration, I realized I’d cannily arranged to lose an hour out of my wedding night.
 Oh, sure, you supposedly get back the sleep you’ll lose in Sunday’s earliest hours come fall.
 But can any of us ever really turn back time?

 Do you know why we have Daylight Saving Time (frequently and incorrectly referred to as Daylight Savings Time, like minutes and hours are something you can take to the bank)?
 You always heard it was Ben Franklin, right?
 It was Ben Franklin, but he was making a joke.
 It was just one of several suggestions he made in a satirical article about how to get the lazy Parisians to wake up earlier.
 Some of the others: taxing window shutters, rationing candles, and firing off cannons at dawn.
 So, no. Just because something came from the brain of Ben Franklin doesn’t mean it’s right, or even serious.
 If he’d been serious, would he have published that article anonymously?

 The guy who actually, seriously proposed Daylight Saving Time was an entomologist from New Zealand who wanted more afternoon hours in which to study native insects.
 The cause was then taken up by a clubby British golfer who wanted to fit in more holes at the end of the day.
 Notably, the campaigns of these two dilettantes never got off the ground.